Christian Yelich Player Props: Brewers vs. Orioles

-The Milwaukee Brewers, including Christian Yelich (.432 on-base percentage in past 10 games, 77 points above season-long percentage), take on starter Dean Kremer and the Baltimore Orioles at American Family Field, Wednesday at 7:40 PM ET.
+On Thursday, Christian Yelich (.343 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 2:10 PM ET.

-He racked up two extra-base hits in his previous game (3-for-4 with two doubles) against the Orioles.
+In his last game, he collected two extra-base hits (3-for-4 with two doubles) against the Orioles.

 Christian Yelich Game Info & Props vs. the Orioles